Trade Mark Practice (LAWS90035)

 This subject builds on the material covered in the Trade Marks and Unfair Competition subject.
-Trade Mark Practice is primarily concerned with the procedures and practices of the Australian and New Zealand Trade Marks Offices in obtaining and maintaining registered trade marks.
-This subject is thus particularly valuable for students wishing to prosecute trade mark applications through those offices.
-The rights, privileges and responsibilities of a patent or trade mark attorney are also covered.
-The lecturers in the subject have extensive experience in the obtaining of trade mark registrations and the subject meets the PSB requirements for ‘Topic Groups’ B and D.
+Trade Mark Practice focusses on the procedures and practices of the Australian Trade Marks Office in obtaining and maintaining registered trademarks.
+It covers the relevant aspects of New Zealand trade mark procedures and practice where these are different from those in Australia.
+Thus, this subject is particularly valuable for students wishing to prosecute trade mark applications through those offices.
+The rights, privileges and responsibilities of a patent attorney and a trade marks attorney are also covered in the wider context of attorneys’ professional conduct.
+The lecturers in the subject have extensive experience in the obtaining of trade mark registrations and the subject meets the Trans-Tasman IP Attorneys Board (TTIPAB) requirements for ‘Topic Group B’ and ‘Topic Group D’.

-The emphasis of this subject is on the documentation and procedures involved and the relevant practice of the Australian and New Zealand Trade Marks Offices.
+The emphasis of this subject is on the documentation, procedures and practice of the Australian Trade Marks Office and the relevant aspects of New Zealand trade mark procedure and practice.

 Principal topics include: